Caregiver Training Course

 Note: When you arrive, you should bring with you all your educational transcripts and a police clearance from every country you have lived in for more than six months.

-TLC Edmonton : Training for Live-in Caregivers, assists and supports students in all aspects of living, working, and immigrating to Canada.
+TLC Edmonton : Training for Foreign Caregivers, assists and supports students in all aspects of living, working, and immigrating to Canada.
 This includes help with finding comfortable and affordable living accommodation during your stay in Canada, immigration counselling, help with the various application forms, employment contracts, finding employment, and preparing for your interview.
 St John Ambulance Standard First Aid with CPR Level C is included.

 School accommodation consists of individual, private, fully furnished bedrooms which are each located in a two or three bedroom suite in one of five side-by-side duplexes located within 2 to 5 blocks of the classroom with the exception of one duplex which is located 11 blocks from the classroom.
 Each student has a private bedroom but shares the kitchen, bathroom, and living room with one or two other students.
 There are a total of 25 bedrooms available in 10 suites in 3 houses.